raoulbia/flask-sap_cai_pytorch/README.md

-## Rotten Tomatoes Chatbot Demo with Flask Backend to Query OMDb API

-Flask application developed as part of a chatbot demo implementation using the SAP Conversational AI platform.
+## Boilerplate Code for Flask Application with SAP Conversational AI